H2ydrogen/Connectome_based_prediction/README.md

-# Connectome based age/sex prediction
+# Connectome based age/sex prediction using CNN

 #### Introduction
 This is a internship project in Harvard Medical School 2022.
-It use brain white matter features to predict subjects' age/sex.
+It use brain white matter features to predict subjects' age/sex by a CNN.
 The work is submitted to ISBI 2022 "Model and predict age and sex in healthy subjects using brain white matter features: A deep learning approach"

 #### Get Started